Stimulus negotiations: Trump signs off on a $1.8 trillion counter offer to Pelosi - KESQ

 But whether the new White House offer will lead to a breakthrough in talks that for months have remained stuck in a ditch is unclear.

+And the President appeared to undermine his own proposal Friday afternoon when he said that he would like to see a bigger stimulus than what is currently being put forth by either Democrats or his administration.

+“I would like to see a bigger stimulus package, frankly, than either the Democrats or Republicans are offering,” Trump said while being interviewed on “The Rush Limbaugh Show.”
+The President continued that he’s “going in the exact opposite now,” adding, “Maybe it helps or maybe it hurts negotiations.”

-Trump’s willingness to “go big,” as he framed it on Twitter on Friday runs risks inside his own party.
+Trump’s willingness to “go big,” as he also framed it on Twitter on Friday, runs risks inside his own party.
 Republicans in both chambers have voiced concern over any price tag above $1 trillion.
 Many are opposed to any new aid at all.

 Senate Majority Leader Mitch McConnell cast doubt earlier Friday on the possibility that any deal could get passed ahead of Election Day.